TannerGilbert/DRL-robot-navigation/README.md

 # Turtlebot3 DRL Navigation

+> Note: ROS 2 migration is a work in progress. `set_model_state` and training script still need to be adapted.

 This repository is a fork of [DRL-robot-navigation](https://github.com/reiniscimurs/DRL-robot-navigation) with modifications to run with the Turtlebot3 and its 2D lidar sensor.
 All the base behavior should be credited to the original author.
 The fork however changes the structure of the project so everything can be executed directly via ROS.

 ![Inference example](doc/model_test.gif)